-With respect to recommendation 5, the GNSO Council is in the process of initiating the work track focusing on the deliberation of IGO issues.
-The initiation of the work track will require issuing a call for members and observers and conducting an Expressions of Interest process to identify a single work track chair.
+With respect to recommendation 5, the GNSO Council will continue to consider when it is most appropriate to initiate the work track focusing on the deliberation of IGO issues.
+As noted, the initiation of the work track will require issuing a call for members and observers and conducting an Expressions of Interest process to identify a single work track chair.